Qwilt/terraform-provider-qwilt/docs/resources/cdn_site_activation.md

 page_title: "qwilt_cdn_site_activation Resource - qwilt"
 subcategory: ""
 description: |-
-  Manages a Qwilt CDN site activation and certificate assignment. - This resource takes a long time to fully apply. - Any attempt to apply site_activation with the same site_id might encounter a failure due to another publish operation in-progress. - Run terraform refresh to sync the state of this resource explicitly.
+  Manages a Qwilt CDN site activation and certificate assignment.Notes: - This resource takes a long time to fully apply. - If a site activation attempt fails, it may be due to another publish operation already in progress for the same site_id. - Run terraform refresh to sync the state of this resource explicitly.
 ---

 # qwilt_cdn_site_activation (Resource)

-Manages a Qwilt CDN site activation and certificate assignment.<br><br> - This resource takes a long time to fully apply.<br><br> - Any attempt to apply site_activation with the same site_id might encounter a failure due to another publish operation in-progress.<br><br> - Run ```terraform refresh``` to sync the state of this resource explicitly.
+Manages a Qwilt CDN site activation and certificate assignment.<br><br>Notes:<br> - This resource takes a long time to fully apply.<br> - If a site activation attempt fails, it may be due to another publish operation already in progress for the same site_id.<br> - Run ```terraform refresh``` to sync the state of this resource explicitly.

 ## Example Usage